EricssonResearch/v2x-self-revocation/prl/README.md

 ### Reproducing the data used in the first plot

 The appendix explains more in-depth how the probabilities were calculated.
-For the plots, the following probabilities were used:
+The probabilities that we used can be re-computed by running the `probabilities.py` script (via `make probabilities`).
+This will also print the number of expected revocations for each scenario, as discussed in Section VII-B. The script should give as output the following probabilities:

 ```text
 Scenario 1: vehicles get revoked at least once a day with 1% probability
 0.000000116323325